 THE GREAT SCHOOLS ROBBERY FILM

-The Great Schools Robbery film is a feature-length documentary that investigates how the UK public education system is increasingly influenced by, and in the service of private interests through the covert plans of the government and businesses through forced academisation.
-How this can be successfully resisted and reversed is also considered.
-The need to make and screen The Great Schools Robbery film is paramount to the debate on education in England and Wales.
+The Great Schools Robbery is a feature-length documentary, observing and investigating how the UK public education system is being privatised by the covert plans of the Department of Education, Ofsted and Academies trusts through forced academisation.
+The film is a fascinating and powerful story of the uprising of parents and teachers in resisting the transfer of their schools and assets for nothing to private Multi-trust Academy chains.
+The film will reveal, the secrecy, lack of transparency, accountability, fraud, manipulation and bullying involved in the process.
+It will show the flaws and victims of academisation.
+Especially teachers and vulnerable special needs and disabled children who are excluded once a school is converted to an academy.
+The film will also assess the state of UK democracy.
+The need to make and screen The Great Schools Robbery film is paramount to the debate on education and democracy in England and Wales.
 The film will give an honest and unbiased view on the path the country has taken to reform education.

 WHY IS THIS FILM IMPORTANT?

 The film will consider the winners and losers in this process and what hangs in the balance of the future for education, free thinking, arts in schools and freedom of expression.
 These key issues speak of wider questions regarding how education relates to the importance of equality, human rights and the role of the welfare state.